raphlinus/fearless_simd/README.md

 # Towards "fearless SIMD"

-This crate proposes an experimental way to use SIMD intrinsics reasonably safely, using the new [target_feature 1.1] feature in Rust.
-It is currently nightly-only until that feature is stabilized, but that is expected to happen soon.
+This crate proposes an experimental way to use SIMD intrinsics reasonably safely, using the new [target_feature 1.1] feature in Rust, recently stabilized.

 A [much earlier version][fearless_simd 0.1.1] of this crate experimented with an approach that tried to accomplish safety in safe Rust as of 2018, using types that witnessed the SIMD capability of the CPU.
 There is a blog post, [Towards fearless SIMD], that wrote up the experiment.
 That approach couldn't quite be made to work, but was an interesting exploration at the time.
 A practical development along roughly similar lines is the [pulp] crate.

 Some code has been cut and pasted from the [half] crate, which is released under identical license.
 That crate is also an optional dependency, for more full f16 support.
+This dependency will be removed when `f16` stabilizes.

+For more discussion about this crate, see [Towards fearless SIMD, 7 years later].
+A planned future direction is to autogenerate the the SIMD types and methods, rather than having to maintain a significant amount of boilerplate code.

 ## SIMD types

-The SIMD types in this crate are a thin newtype around the corresponding array, for example `f32x4` is a newtype for `[f32; 4]`.
+The SIMD types in this crate are a thin newtype around the corresponding array, for example `f32x4` is a newtype for `[f32; 4]`, and also contains a zero-sized token representing a witness to the CPU level.
 These types are in the crate root and have a number of methods, including loading and storing, that do not require intrinsics.
-They are not aligned, as modern CPUs support unaligned access efficiently.

-There are
+The SIMD types are aligned, but this only affects storage.

 ## Levels